dawud-b/FireSim/README.md

 <br>

-> If you recive this warning,
+> If you receive this warning,
 > ```
 > CONDA_BACKUP_CPPFLAGS=-DNDEBUG -D_FORTIFY_SOURCE=2 -O2 -isystem /home/user/miniforge3/include -DNDEBUG -D_FORTIFY_SOURCE=2 -O2 -isystem /home/user/miniforge3/include
 > ::WARNING:: you still seem to have -DNDEBUG in your environment.
 This is known to cause problems.